manofthelionarmy/nyla-treatment/README.md

 # Next feature:
     - Use google calendar api to send calendar invite for reminder
         - This will be via a command
+# Other operational concerns:
+    - Dump the database to back up the contents of the db